JanuszL/CV-CUDA/docs/sphinx/samples/python_samples/commons/videobatchdecoder_vpf.rst

 ====================

 The video batch decoder is responsible for reading an MP4 video as PyTorch tensors.
 The actual decoding is done per frame using NVIDIA's `Video Processing Framework <https://github.com/NVIDIA/VideoProcessingFramework>`_.
-Although used in the semantic segmentation sample, this video decoder is generic enough to be used in other applications.
+The video decoder is generic enough to be used across the sample applications.
 The code associated with this class can be found in the ``samples/common/python/vpf_utils.py`` file.

 There are two classes responsible for the decoding work: